jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 release](https://openwrt.org/#current_stable_seriesopenwrt_2203) at
 the time.

-Any old router will work as long it's supported by the latest version of OpenWrt.
+Any old router will work as long as it's supported by the latest version of OpenWrt.
 I happened to use an old [NetGear WNDR3700](https://openwrt.org/toh/netgear/wndr3700) that I had lying around unused.
 Old [used routers](https://www.kijiji.ca/b-computer-accessories/canada/router/k0c128l0?sort=priceAsc)